elusivecodes/FyrePeriod/README.md

 **Contains**

-Determine if this period contains another *Period*.
+Determine whether this period contains another *Period*.

 - `$other` is the *Period* to compare against.